 Another Round is a podcast about race, gender, pop culture, and being a person (all discussed while inebriated) by Heben Nigatu and Tracy LaFway Clayton.
 They conduct stellar interviews and invent drinking games, like “Is this the name of a white dude who works at public radio, or just some syllables I mashed together?”
 Behold: A peek into their brilliance. –TG

-Heben Nigatu: I had been a huge fan of Tracy’s Twitter, like everyone else who enjoys laughter and general mirth, but we first officially met when Tracy started working at BuzzFeed over a year and a half ago.
+Brittany Spanos: The two of you seem to have been close friends long before joining forces on Another Round.
+How did you meet?Heben Nigatu: I had been a huge fan of Tracy’s Twitter, like everyone else who enjoys laughter and general mirth, but we first officially met when Tracy started working at BuzzFeed over a year and a half ago.
 We gravitated toward each other and collaborated on a bunch of projects.
 And so when podcasts became a possibility at BuzzFeed, it seemed like a no-brainer.

-Both: How do you address racism, gender inequality, and general injustice while also being personable?
+BS: As writers and podcast hosts, you alternate between lighthearted humor and serious politics without ever being tacky, which is difficult!
+How do you maintain that balance?Both: How do you address racism, gender inequality, and general injustice while also being personable?
 We do that every day!
 We do it by just being our normal, regular, full selves.
 The conversations that we have in the studio are the same ones that women of color have in their own personal circles all the time, going from funny to serious to weird in the same breath.
 The only difference is that we’re doing it in front of a microphone.
 We try to mix it up and throw in a joke or share a ridiculous story when we know we’ll have a heavy topic like police brutality.
 But overall, this is just the way we operate out of the studio, so it follows us into the studio, as well.

-Tracy LaFway Clayton: It’s a toss-up between Stacy-Marie Ishmael and Audie Cornish, but I would like to make it plain that I love each guest individually and equally!
+BS: Not to make you choose (but to make you choose), which guest or conversation has been your favorite thus far?HN: This is an impossible question because each interview we do becomes an instant favorite and we learn so much from all of our guests.Tracy LaFway Clayton: It’s a toss-up between Stacy-Marie Ishmael and Audie Cornish, but I would like to make it plain that I love each guest individually and equally!

-Both: Malia Obama, Michelle Obama (basically all the Obamas, including Bo), Kanye West, the Holy Trinity of Blue Ivy, North West, and Riley Curry, Stephen Colbert, Nicki Minaj, André 3000, Shonda Rhimes, whoever invented naan, and the ghost of Frederick Douglass.
+BS: Who is your dream interview?Both: Malia Obama, Michelle Obama (basically all the Obamas, including Bo), Kanye West, the Holy Trinity of Blue Ivy, North West, and Riley Curry, Stephen Colbert, Nicki Minaj, André 3000, Shonda Rhimes, whoever invented naan, and the ghost of Frederick Douglass.

-Both: Whiskey, of course!
+BS: If Another Round were an alcoholic beverage, what would it be?Both: Whiskey, of course!
 That’s what we actually drink on the show, usually Woodford Reserve because Tracy demands that it be Kentucky whiskey.
 We tried tequila once and we will never do it again.

 The killer fashion sense and astute observations of this style blogger are at gabifresh.com for all of our lucky eyes to see.
 As swimwear designer and self-proclaimed “queen of the fatkini,” Gregg has made radical self-love through personal style more accessible.
 She continues to do so here by sharing her favorite confidence-building Beyoncé lyric. –TG

-A little bit of both!
+Rian Phin: Do you actively seek style inspiration or does it come to you naturally?A little bit of both!
 I definitely have ideas already floating around in my head when it comes to styling outfits and designing swimwear, but I also make a point to get inspired at modern art museums, from street style, and yes, from Bey.

-All of them!
+RP: What’s your favorite “fashion rule” to break?All of them!
 I hate rules of any kind, and especially ones that do nothing but make women feel badly about their bodies.
 Rules make us feel like we have to use clothing as a way to disguise our “flaws.”
 I love proving people wrong by looking fabulous in everything I’m told not to wear.
 From horizontal stripes to crop tops and bikinis, there’s almost nothing I won’t at least try.

-I love providing statement suits in an industry that has historically ignored women my size, or only given us matronly options.
+RP: How have women responded to your designs?I love providing statement suits in an industry that has historically ignored women my size, or only given us matronly options.
 The plus-size bikini movement has totally changed things.
 I’m really proud I played an important role in that happening.
 I have women reaching out to me daily telling me that they’re wearing a bathing suit for the first time in years (sometimes over a decade!), which is the ultimate feel-good moment.

-It depends on where I’m going!
+RP: What do you listen to while you’re getting ready?It depends on where I’m going!
 Usually Pharrell, Rihanna, Fetty Wap, Beyoncé...anyone who makes me feel like a boss.

-"Take it one step further/ Freakum dress out my closet/ Yoncé fillin out this skirt/ I look damn good, I ain’t lost it."
+RP: Best Beyoncé lyrics to describe your style?"Take it one step further/ Freakum dress out my closet/ Yoncé fillin out this skirt/ I look damn good, I ain’t lost it."